fabioprev/libfreenect/README.md

   * cmake
   * libusb

-On Xubuntu (Ubuntu) 13.04 these dependencies are resolved by installing the following packages:
+On Xubuntu (Ubuntu) 12.04.4 LTS (Kernel 3.2.0-68) these dependencies are resolved by installing the following packages:

   - build-essential
   - cmake
   - libusb-dev
-  - libusb-1.0.0-dev
+  - libusb-1.0-0-dev

 # Compilation